Seventh-Inning Spliff or How I Learned to Stop Worrying and Love the Cubs by John J. Staughton

-The date is October 11, 2016 and the Chicago Cubs earned their place in the NLCS by knocking out San Francisco fifteen minutes ago.
-As the Giant’s last hope swung through empty air, tens of millions around the world temporarily lost their minds.
+THE CHICAGO CUBS EARNED their place in the NLCS by knocking out San Francisco fifteen minutes ago, and as the Giant’s last hope swung through empty air, tens of millions around the world temporarily lost their minds.

 Beers dropped, bars erupted, screams deafened, high-fives slammed, strangers embraced and countless fists shook madly in the October sky.